Survey Researcher

 ? ? ? ?

-83% Indoors, Environmentally Controlled - How often does this job require working indoors in environmentally controlled conditions?
+83% Indoors, Environmentally Controlled - How often does this job require working indoors in an environmentally controlled environment (like a warehouse with air conditioning)?

 ? ? ? ?